zkhechadoorian/GANs_architecture/README.md

 - **PatchGAN Discriminator**: Classifies image patches for realistic outputs.
 - **Applications**: Label-to-photo translation, colorization, style transfer, and more.

+## 💡 Business Value of Autoencoders & GANs

+Autoencoders are powerful for efficient data compression, image quality enhancement, and anomaly detection.
+The autoencoder in this project learns how to compress and reconstruct images from the MNIST dataset, which could be scaled up to reduce storage costs for large-scale image datasets.
+The denoising autoencoder can be applied to cleaning up noisy input datasets in a variety of applications.
+The anomaly autoencoder can be used for real time monitoring in clinical settings to support early diagnosis and risk management for patients.

 ## 📂 Folder Structure